itbel/parlance/README.md

 3. Users clone the repo, provide their own Ollama + SearxNG endpoints, and run `docker compose up --build`.

 Because Ollama and SearxNG stay outside of this compose stack, deployments remain flexible: you can point Parlance at remote instances, hosted providers, or local daemons simply by changing the environment variables or the Settings tab inside the app.

+## GPU acceleration

+Whisper and Kokoro can use NVIDIA GPUs:

+1. Install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) on the host.
+2. Set `WHISPER_COMPUTE=cuda` and `KOKORO_DEVICE=cuda` in `.env` (or leave `auto` to let each service decide).
+3. The compose file already reserves one GPU for both `stt` and `tts` via `deploy.resources`.
+If you're running on CPU-only hardware, comment out those sections.